Eredrim/pvparena/doc/mods/spectate.md

 ## Description

-Have players joining into an arena, to the spectator spawn.
-They are invisible and can fly.
-This uses the 1.8 SPECTATOR mode.

-Preventing interaction, damage, visibility, POV spectating and more :)
+With this module, players can spectate the game using Minecraft spectator gamemode.
+They are invisible, they can fly, they can go through blocks and even teleport to other players.

+## Description

+With this module, players can spectate the game flying in the arena and being invisible to other players.

 ## Installation